aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 importScripts('file1.js', 'file2.js');
 ```

-Since you imported, the context of these two files have been available in the context of this worker.
+Since you imported, the context of these two files has been available in the context of this worker.

 Web workers are suitable for any long-running scripts that work on pure data and that have no ties to the browser UI.
-For example, parsing a large JSON string will be a long-running task, which is difficult to break into small chunks with timers, so a worker is the ideal solution.
+For example, parsing a large JSON string will be a long-running task, which is difficult to break into small chunks with timers, so a worker is an ideal solution.

 ```js
 var worker = new Worker('jsonparse.js');